 A: I can honestly say that since using PhotoUp, we have grown a ton!
 We’ve grown to the point where I can’t handle the load that is coming in by myself.
 Now we have two associate shooters and somebody who is just doing scheduling.
 That’s all come about since I’ve started using you guys.

 Before using PhotoUp, I was shooting 6-7 homes per day and turning all of those around by myself.
 With PhotoUp, you guys came along and I was able to alleviate a lot of the tension and stress that was coming from editing myself.
 That allowed me to free myself up to grow the business in different ways.
 For me, my volume of shoots increased a little bit, around 80 homes per month.
 But I’ve actually been able to grow the business in other ways where financially we are making a lot more.
 I was able to increase my prices, improve communications and bookings, and increase my turnaround times.

 Q: Since using PhotoUp, what have you been able to spend time doing?

 Ultimately, my goal is to be able to let my other photographers run their portion of the business.
 Now that PhotoUp supports teams, we have an easy way of sending people out to do the shooting and uploading themselves.
-It’s almost as if you can create a completely hands off business in a lot of ways.
-I love that because I can keep what I created functioning and growing and at the same time I’m able to look ahead at the next big thing.
+It’s almost as if you can create a complete hands-off business in a lot of ways.
+I love that because I can keep what I created functioning and growing and at the same time, I’m able to look ahead to the next big thing.

 Q: What do you love about PhotoUp?